utahrobotics/utah-lunabotics-2026/godot/README_GODOT.md

 Example: If you are working on a complex GUI component, this should be done in its own folder with all its scenes, assets, and scripts within it.
 Naturally you can have subfolder to keep organization neat.
 Adding a readme is greatly appreciated especially if you depend on other components.

 > Similar components like GUI could all be in a parent folder (GUI)

+# Other considerations

+As of now I am using the Compatibility renderer for speed.
+This choice is open to discussion.
+Feel free to propose changes to this readme.